Government agency: India

-Russian Federation
+Netherlands

+In the Netherlands, an agency (agentschap) is a part of a government ministry with its own management, budget, and financial administration, separate from the ministry to which it belongs.
+The minister retains full control of an agency and has full ministerial responsibility for its activities.

+Russia

 Russia has had many government agencies throughout its history.
 The USSR had the secretive KGB.

 Today, Russian government agencies such as the FSB, FSO, and the GRU use Spetsnaz or other masked operators for any missions.

 Other organizations include Kremlin and presidential security.